Updated Thursday, April 9, 2020

-- Group gathering areas are closed including Deer Hollow Farm and the open air barn, Daniels Nature Center, Black Mountain Backpack Camp and Picchetti Winery and picnic area.
+- Group areas are closed, including Deer Hollow Farm and the open air barn, Daniels Nature Center, Black Mountain Backpack Camp and all picnic areas.

-- Group activities are suspended including docent-led hikes, volunteer projects and special use permits are being issued at this time.
+- Group activities are suspended, including docent-led hikes and volunteer projects.
+No special use permits are being issued at this time.

-- Midpen has closed our main office at 330 Distel Circle in Los Altos in compliance with county health official orders to shelter at home.
-Staff are working from home and remain available via telephone or voicemail (650-691-1200) and email (firstname.lastname@example.org or individual emails) during regular business hours of 8:30 a.m. to 5 p.m., Monday through Friday.
+- Midpen has closed the main office at 330 Distel Circle, Los Altos.
+Staff remains available via telephone (650-691-1200) and email (firstname.lastname@example.org or individual emails) during regular business hours of 8:30 a.m. to 5 p.m., Monday through Friday.

 Please continue to follow the guidance of your local county public health department to limit the spread of COVID-19: